U.S. Army Parachute Team jumps for Chicago Air and Water Show

 Staff Sgt.
 Jonathan Schmertzler and Sgt.
 Brandon Hexum of the U.S. Army Parachute Team fly the American flag over the city of Chicago on 16 August 2025.
 The parachute jump was part of the Chicago Air and Water Show events in Chicago, Ill.
-(U.S. Army video by Sgt.
-1st Class Brandon Guevara)
+(U.S. Army photo by Megan Hackett)

 |Date Taken: